-- Confusing checkout process – This can entail any number of formats, including not displaying an order total on the checkout page, offering customers numerous “upgrade” options and making it difficult to discern which ones they should choose, artificially increasing the number of items you purchase and hoping that you won’t notice, or even all of the above.
+1. Confusing checkout process – This can entail any number of formats, including not displaying an order total on the checkout page, offering customers numerous “upgrade” options and making it difficult to discern which ones they should choose, artificially adding the number of items you purchase and hoping that you won’t notice, or even all of the above.

-- Ordering without permission – to gain a better understanding of this type of scam, imagine that you enter your credit card information on a product’s website, but never actually press the “order” button.
+3. Ordering without permission – To gain a better understanding of this type of scam, imagine that you enter your credit card information on a product’s website, but never actually press the “order” button.
 However, the company processes the charge anyway and ships you their product.

-- Free trials – Free trials often last a very short period of time (e.g. 14 days), which begin from the date your order is placed.
+4. Free trials – These trials often last a very short period of time (e.g. 14 days), which begin from the date your order is placed.
 Then, after only having the product for a couple days, your credit card is charged the full price of the product, and you may even be signed up for a recurring autoship program.

-Is it Possible to Avoid Being Scammed by a Company in the First Place?
+Is it Possible to Avoid Being Scammed by an Online Company in the First Place?

 - A website that is difficult to use, appears to have been built quickly, and/or contains a lot of spelling or grammatical errors.

 - A lot of marketing hype on the product’s website, but very little useable information about how it actually works.

 - A lack of tangible evidence to support their claims.
 This is something that’s very common among nutritional supplements.

 - Reports of generally poor customer service (e.g. constant upsells during calls, difficulty processing returns, personnel are rude/not knowledgeable about products, etc.).
 This is something you may find with “As Seen on TV” products.